Engineering Signal Analysis: From Fourier to filtering: Theory

 [17] J. S. Bendat and A. G. Piersol, Random data analysis and measurement procedures, 4th ed.
 (Wiley, 2010).

-Cover image of "Engineering Signal Analysis"
+Cover image "Engineering Signal Analysis"

 Published